SparkPost/support-docs/articles/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

     ```
 9. Navigate to the Tracking Domains section in the UI and click the orange "test" verification link.
 At this point, the process is complete.

+## Step by Step Guide with AWS CloudFront

+The following is a sample guide for use with AWS CloudFront **only**; please note, the steps to configure your chosen CDN will likely differ from CloudFront in workflow.
+Please refer to your CDN's documentation and contact their respective support departments if you have any questions.

+1. Login with your credentials on AWS CloudFront console.

+2. Choose **Create Distribution**.

+3. On the "Select a delivery method for your content" page, choose **Get Started** under the **Web** section.

+4. On the Create Distribution page fill out the following:
+    * Under Origin Settings, fill in the **Origin Domain Name**.

+    * Under Origin Settings, select **HTTPS Only** for "Origin Protocol Policy".

+    * Under Distribution Settings, fill in **Alternate Domain Names (CNAMEs)** with your custom tracking domains (i.e., www.customtrackingdomain.com).
+        * Create, or update, a CNAME record with your DNS service to route queries for tracking domain(s) to `d111111abcdef8.cloudfront.net`.
+        * **Note:** Can add up to 100 domains.

+    * Under Distribution Settings, select **Custom SSL Certificate** for "SSL Certificate".
+        * Upload certificates as needed.

+    * At the bottom of the page, press **Create Distribution**.

+5. Log into Sparkpost UI

+6. Add **custom tracking domain** and verify the domain.

+7. Use tracking domain while sending messages.

 ## Additional Resources for Content Delivery Networks

 For a list of CDN providers (any of which can integrate with SparkPost to enable HTTPS engagement tracking), this [page](http://www.cdn-advisor.com/articles/).